Mohammad1745/cachifyjs/README.md

 # CachifyJS

-CachifyJS is a lightweight npm package that helps you cache API responses in the browser's local storage.
+CachifyJS is a lightweight framework-agnostic npm package that helps you cache API responses in the browser's local storage.
 By caching API responses, you can reduce the number of network requests and improve the performance of your frontend application.